heutelbeck/sapl-demos/sapl-demo-axon/README.md

   }
 ```

-Which results in the following authorization decision:
+This results in the following authorization decision:

 ```JSON
 {